TRAK Architecture View Content - Tuples, Triples and Orphans

 - Evidence proves Claim

 In TRAK the more general 'tuple' term is used because this applies to an contiguous number of triples to allow a longer path within the TRAK metamodel to be defined.
-A triple - a single step path - is still a tuple and it is the smallest possible tuple
+For example:-

 The reason that TRAK uses tuples is:-

 - tuples form natural language sentences so anyone can read what they see - you don't need to be a technical what-ML expert.
-This is one of the reasons why TRAK requires everything to be explicitly named on a view (the other is that this is needed for everyone to read in a consistent way - no guessing or making assumptions about what the architect meant.
-How many diagrams have you seen with unlabelled lines or rectangles nested inside rectangles ...?).
+This is one of the reasons why TRAK requires everything to be explicitly named on a view

-- a solitary block with no relationship is not a description of any architecture - this requires at least a block and a relationship (to itself) and hence the smallest unit of architecture description is block - reelationship - block
+- a solitary block with no relationship is not a description of any architecture - this requires at least a block and a relationship (to itself) and hence the smallest unit of architecture description is block - relationship - block

-- it is impossible to unambiguously specify a viewpoint or view content using blocks only
+- it is impossible to unambiguously specify a viewpoint or view content using blocks only (see Specifying Architecture View Content below)

 - tuples are the basis for assertions and defining meaning and hence TRAK views can be tested, assertions checked and are easy to represent using graphs and semantic notations